jw3/akka-injects/README.md

 #### Goals:

-- Inject to val
+- Concise DSL
-- Annotation-less injections
+- Inject to ```val```
-- Support traditional Guice patterns
+- No annotations
-- Flexibility
+- Elegant optionals
-- Context sensitive Akka Actor injection
+- Akka Actor injection that is parent aware
-- Concise, Intuitive DSL
+- Full support for traditional Guice patterns

 #### Examples: